 Breaches of the Code

-The ACCC can impose financial penalties for breaches of various aspects of the Code, including failure to act in good faith and failure to provide notice of a breach.
+The ACCC can impose financial penalties for breaches of various aspects of the Code.
+These breaches may include failing to act in good faith and failing to provide notice of a breach.

 Was this article helpful?